Deblina28/Zeus/README.md

 #What's next for Zeus
 Later this week we are thinking of fabricating this PCB along with component sourcing, to make it real.
 Meanwhile, it was a good experience, about learning about the flyback controller, which not only provides isolation but also has great efficiency.

+#Warning
+This Circuit deals with AC mains (aka High Voltage that can kill you).
+Take precautions before performing.
+You have been warned.